Yazhuo-Liu/install-abaqus-on-ubuntu/README.md

 ```
 Now you finished the installation of ifort
 ## 3. Install ABAQUS Products
+### Bypass the system check
 Note that ABAQUS only officially supports the CentOS and RedHat system, and trying to install Abaqus on Ubuntu will result in an error.
 In order to skip system detection, we need to modify all the `linux.sh` files in the Abaqus installation folders into the following contant:

 **Note the changes:**
-- the release version was forced to be "CentOS"
+- Force the release version of LinuxOS to be "CentOS"
-- disable the prerequisites checking.
+- Disable the prerequisites checking.

 ``` bash
   DSY_LIBPATH_VARNAME=LD_LIBRARY_PATH